PlusHaze/TrayNotification/README.md

 <p align="center">
 You can set a custom image, custom rectangle fill, and we can also use a popup animation.
 You can also use a showAndDismiss, which will show both the show and dismiss animation.
-It also allows you to set a parameter which contros how long the the computer should wait before showing the dismiss animation.
+It also allows you to set a parameter which controls how long the tray should wait after the show animation to run the dismiss animation.
+This is great when you want notifications to show for x amount of time before closing.
 </p>

 ```java